 81) Social technologies change industry structure by shifting programming and editorial decisions to consumers and creating substitute entertainment products.

-Answer: TRUE
+Answer: TRUE Diff: Difficult

-Difficulty: Difficult

 AACSB: Information technology

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.

 82) Define the term industry structure and discuss the ways the Internet and e-commerce have changed the five forces that characterize industry structure.